 Many affiliate marketers earn 70% of their annual income from promoting seasonal affiliate products.

 This type of keyword doesn’t get searched for all through the year.

-But you have to prepare for the occasion in advance if you want to get the best when the promo is on.
+But you must prepare for the occasion to get the best when the promo is on.